 Want to visit the park independently?
 You can rent scooters from Pak Chong upon arrival from Bangkok and ride around 15 minutes until you get into the park.
 Like all National Parks in Thailand, you can camp overnight by renting equipment from the National Park office.
 Make sure to bring your own food.

-Wild Animals in Thailand: Snorkel or Dive with Turtles around Thai islands
+Wild Animals in Thailand: Snorkelling with turtles or scuba diving with turtles?

 Koh Phi Phi Travel Tip: allow more time as the ferry has often taken longer than 2 hours for me.

-Wild Animals in Thailand: Diving with Whale Sharks
+Wild Animals in Thailand: Scuba Diving with Whale Sharks

-The whale shark is the biggest fish in the ocean and are one reason why divers come to Thailand.
+The whale shark is the biggest fish in the ocean and are one of the best marine animals to see in Thailand.
 They are generally spotted around Chumpon Pinnacle near Koh Tao and occasionally around Koh Phangan.
-Richelieu Rock, above the Similan islands is the dive site where I was lucky enough to see my first one and most divers will tell you this is the best dive site for whale shark spotting.
+Richelieu Rock, above the Similan islands is the dive site where I was lucky enough to see my first one and most divers will tell you this is the best dive site in Thailand for whale shark spotting.
 Rainy season around Koh Tao and Koh Phangan sometimes brings more in and a few were spotted around June-July of this year (unfortunately not by me!)

 Diving Thailand Tip: For dive trips to Richelieu Rock and the Similan islands, take a night bus to Khao Lak and book your diving in centres there.
 It can get busy so consider contacting a dive centre in advance to ensure your place.

 These enormous monitor lizards can be found all over Thailand and even in Bangkok.
 They can grow up to a couple of metres.
 We regularly see them in Bangkok’s parks and have a good look when crossing over any canal as you can often see them swimming (and not what I thought was a crocodile on first glance!).
 They eat small birds and can climb trees.
 Despite many locals nonchalant attitude towards these massive lizards, they are actually extremely dangerous and their bite can be fatal to humans so do not approach them.
 If you want to see monitor lizards then visit Lumpini Park in Bangkok.
 It is home to many monitor lizards who are used to people wandering around the park and co-existing with us.

-Thailand Wild Animal Fact: The nickname for a monitor lizard is an extremely rude swear word in Thai
+Thailand Wild Animal Fact: The nickname for a monitor lizard is an extremely rude swear word in the Thai language.

 Wild Animals in Thailand: Monkeys